pinDeliver/pinDeliver/documentation/settings.md

 # Settings

-# INTE KLAR

-The settings section is divided into several different tabs.
+The settings section (Admin/Settings) is divided into several different tabs.
 Each tab has it´s own page.
 Just click the link in the menu tree or below to read more.

 Tabs:
 * [Basic settings](settings_basic.md)